TheZong/Game-Hacking/README.md

 ⭐[Game Hacking Academy](https://gamehacking.academy/about) - Another website that will provide info to help you to create cheats

-[Unknown Cheats](https://www.unknowncheats.me/forum/index.php) - Its a pretty good when it comes to asking for help on certain things or looking at resources
+⭐[Unknown Cheats](https://www.unknowncheats.me/forum/index.php) - Its a pretty good when it comes to asking for help on certain things or looking at resources

 [The Ultimate Anti Reversing Guide](https://anti-reversing.com/Downloads/Anti-Reversing/The_Ultimate_Anti-Reversing_Reference.pdf) - A pdf file that gives you certain techniques that make it difficult to reverse-engineer malware.